 Specifies the internal port used to communicate between cluster nodes.

-Specifies the first of three replication ports used for database replication.
-The --replication flag overrides the replication port setting in the deployment file.
+Specifies the replication port used for database replication.
+The --replication flag overrides the replication port setting in the configuration file.

 Specifies the zookeeper port.
 By default, the zookeeper port is bound to the server's internal interface (127.0.0.1).

-The next example shows the command for creating a database running the voter sample application, using a custom
+The first example shows the commands for initializing and starting a three-node database cluster using a custom

-The following example takes advantage of the defaults for the host and deployment arguments to start a single-node database on the current system using the voter catalog.
+The second example takes advantage of the defaults for the host and configuration arguments to initialize and start a single-node database in the current directory.

 The next example shows the use of the --force argument to re-initialize the directory used in the first example, to delete old data and set new configuration options from a different configuration file.

 The init --force command deletes command logs and overflow subfolders within the database

 root directory.
 However, to avoid accidentally deleting backups, the snapshots subfolder is renamed rather than